CipherWang/kindle-weather-clock/README.md

 # kindle-weather-clock
-a toy weather clock running on jailbreak kindle
+a toy weather clock running on jailbreak kindle / gift for my girlfriend.

 Tested on Kindle Touch 4.